mk12/sicp/docs/quote.md

 > It is no exaggeration to regard this as the most fundamental idea in programming: The evaluator, which determines the meaning of expressions in a programming language, is just another program.
 (489)

+> In a similar way, we can regard the evaluator as a very special machine that takes as input a description of a machine.
+Given this input, the evaluator configures itself to emulate the machine described. [...]
+>
+> From this perspective, our evaluator is seen to be a _universal machine_.
+It mimics other machines when these are described as Lisp programs.
+This is striking.
+Try to imagine an analogous evaluator for electrical circuits.
+This would be a circuit that takes as input a signal encoding the plans for some other circuit, such as a filter.
+Given this input, the circuit evaluator would then behave like a filter with the same description.
+Such a universal electrical circuit is almost unimaginably complex.
+It is remarkable that the program evaluator is a rather simple.
+(522--524)

 ### The Metacircular Evaluator

 # Lectures